TaranJ/semester-project-2/README.md

 ### Description

-This is a website for an imagined auction website called Vintage Charm Bids.
+This is a website for an imagined auction platform called Vintage Charm Bids.
 Designing and creating it was a semester project for the front-end course at Noroff School of technology and digital media

 The website includes these features:

+- A user with a stud.noroff.no email may register
+- A registered user may login
+- A registered user may logout
+- A registered user may update their avatar
+- A registered user may view their total credit
+- A registered user may create a Listing with a title, deadline date, media gallery and description
+- A registered user may add a Bid to another user’s Listing
+- A registered user may view Bids made on a Listing
+- An unregistered user may search through Listings

 ### Built With

 - HTML
-- SCSS
+- SCSS/SASS
 - Bootstrap v5.3.2
 - JavaScript
+- Prettier
+- ESlint
+- Husky

 ### Getting Started